aiplanethub/5-week_Data_Science_Bootcamp/week-0/147-Python Basics and Intro to Data Types.md

 * **Definition:** Data structure is a general computer science concept.
 Its definition reads as follows on Wikipedia:
 * **Data structure is a data organization, management, and storage format that enables efficient access and modification.** More precisely, a data structure is a collection of data values, their relationships, and the functions or operations that can be applied to the data.
 * Whereas Data type is a concept specific to a programming language.
 In a way, it is a concrete implementation of a data structure in a particular programming language (Python or any other language).
-* \*\*The definition of what constitutes a "type" varies among programming languages. \*\*Talking about Python, there are basic data types like int, float, string, etc. You can use the built-in types like list, set, etc., which we will cover in this session.
+* The definition of what constitutes a "type" varies among programming languages.
+Talking about Python, there are basic data types like int, float, string, etc. You can use the built-in types like list, set, etc., which we will cover in this session.
 * Calling these data types as data structures won't be wrong because there is no significant difference between the two in Python.

 ### Data Types in Python

-*   Before we proceed to discuss what data types in Python are, there are some basic questions that we would discuss. **What is data?**
+*   Before we proceed to discuss what data types in Python are, there are some basic questions that we will discuss. **What is data?**
 * Let's say you are going to meet a friend at her office.
 When you go to visit her office, the security guard asks you to make an entry in the register before you enter the office.
 A typical entry register asks for the following information –